 - The operator has completed the aeronautical knowledge and safety exam established in paragraph (g) and has proof of test passing on file for the Administrator or law enforcement to inspect upon request.

-- The aircraft is registered and marked, and evidence of registration is accessible upon request to the Administrator or a designee of the Administration or law enforcement.
+- The UAS is registered and marked, and evidence of registration is accessible upon request to the Administrator or a designee of the Administration or law enforcement.

 Paragraph (b) – Other Operations not covered by Paragraph (a)